Azure/caf-terraform-landingzones-accelerator/configuration/sandpit/pipelines/README-pipelines.md

 Once the agents are deployed for all levels, you can start deploying the landing zones for the levels:
 1. Level 1.
 2. Level 2: Networking, Shared Services.
-3. Level 3: AKS Cluster.
+3. Level 3: AKS Cluster, Data and AI, App Service, etc.